 - Appeal: In a civil lawsuit, either side can appeal the decision of the court.
 In criminal lawsuits, the guilty party can appeal.

 If your loved one experienced neglect from the staff of a nursing home, your family has rights and can seek out justice and compensation.
-The attorneys at Stewart Bell, PLLC are your hometown West Virginia personal injury lawyers.
+A skilled nursing home neglect lawyer in Charleston can guide you through the claims process and help you build a solid case.
+The attorneys at Stewart Bell, PLLC are here to help.
 We work almost exclusively with nursing homes and elder abuse cases and have over 120 years of combined experience.
-Call 304-345-1700 or fill out the online form to get your free consultation, and we’ll seek justice together.
+Call 304-345-1700 or fill out the online form below to get your free consultation, and we’ll seek justice together.